That which can be destroyed by the truth should be.

 I don’t have the energy to give Russia the benefit of the doubt, and if I had it - I’d find better ways to use it.

 I spent more energy “doing my own research” than most of them have spent doubting themselves, I’m emotionally burned out.
-My decisions took me here, but the energy and emotions I do have left are best spent not looking into fakes that are easier to create than to debunk.
+My own decisions took me here, and the energy and emotions I do have left are best spent not looking into something extremely unlikely to be worth it.

 And about the normal Russian people, who too are victims of Putin’s war - … Guilty by assumption from now on, statistically likely to support this war, and if not - it’s their job to spend energy to make me think otherwise.